NVIDIA Nvenc Obs Guide

 About NVENC

 NVENC is NVIDIA’s encoder.
 It’s a physical section of our GPUs that is dedicated to encoding only.
 This means that your GPU can operate normally regardless of whether you use this region to stream or record.
 Other encoders, such as x264, use your CPU to encode, which takes resources away from other programs such as your game.
-That’s why using NVENC allows you to play games at a higher framerate and avoid stuttering, giving you and your viewers a better experience.
+Advanced codecs like AV1 are unable to run on consumer CPUs.
+This is why using NVENC allows you to play games at a higher framerate and avoid stuttering, giving you and your viewers a better experience.

 Finally, if you are using an NVIDIA GPU you have access to GeForce Experience’s Game Filters, which allow you to further improve the image quality of your viewers via software by enhancing color, adding sharpness, or introducing cool effects.